supabase/realtime/ARCHITECTURE.md

 ### 3. Fan-out and receive

 `Realtime.PubSub` reaches other nodes through `Realtime.GenRpcPubSub`, an adapter built on [`gen_rpc`](https://github.com/emqx/gen_rpc) (wrapped locally by `Realtime.GenRpc`) instead of Erlang distribution, so nodes can have more than one TCP connection between them for more bandwidth.
 How it picks which nodes to send to is the subject of [Broadcast fan-out](#broadcast-fan-out).
-Erlang distribution is still used for other types of communications including being Muster & `syn` transport layer.
+Erlang distribution is still used for other types of communications including being Muster & [`:syn`](https://github.com/ostinelli/syn) transport layer.

 On each receiving node the local PubSub registry calls `MessageDispatcher.dispatch/3` with the topic's subscribers.